2023 at a Glance

 Monday, November 6th – General Meeting Time and location TBD

-Tuesday, November 7th – Municipal General Election 7:00am at Spring Hill Elementary
+Tuesday, November 7th – Municipal General Election 7:00am at Spring Hill Elementary School

 Sunday, December 3rd – Winterfest and Tree Lighting 3:00 pm at the WBU Event Space